 Exchange betting has numerous advantages compared to using a regular bookmaker.
 These are our top three.

-The odds on a betting exchange market are not priced by a bookie that is adding a margin.
+The odds are not priced by a bookie that is adding a margin.
 Instead, the prices are agreed by the customers, which generally results in getting close to true odds (100%) on your wagers.

 This creates value because the payouts are better.
 Of course, you need to factor in the commission that you must pay when you win, but still, customers usually end up with more from exchanges.

 If you’re a successful bettor, the chances are you’ll have your betting account restricted at a regular bookmaker.
 Sadly, this is something that happens all too frequently in this industry.
 However, there are no such restrictions here.
 As long as you can find other customers to match your bets, you can wager (and win) an endless amount.

 Once you effectively know your way around a betting exchange, you’ll be able to trade (buy/sell) bets to ensure profits.
 The formula is to simply back high and lay low.

 For example, if you backed a horse at 21.00 with a R100 bet, you stand to collect R2100 (including your stake).
 Then imagine the odds drop on that horse to 11.00.
 You can now lay that same horse and lock in a profit.
 In a way, it’s similar to cash out but more efficient.

 For newcomers, betting exchange sites can seem a little overwhelming, but they are relatively simple once you know some of the basics, which we’ll go through now.

 If you want to jump in on an exchange but have no experience, start with ‘back’ bets.
 A back bet is the same as the wager you would make with a bookmaker.
 You are ‘backing’ a selection to win (or more accurately – be correct).